Rindhujatreesa/portfolio-optimization-and-dashboard-using-msexcel-sql-and-python/README.md

 ## Objective

-1. Optimize a Portfolio of five standard stock tickers - SPY,BND,GLD,QQQ, and VTI using -
+1. Optimize a Portfolio of five standard stock tickers - SPY, BND, GLD, QQQ, and VTI using -

   - Python
   - MS Excel